The toolbar button “Settings” opens a dialog where you can control:

-If you have a Google Analytics account you can activate user tracking on your website by entering your ID.
-Both “Classic” and “Universal” modes are supported.
+If you have a Google Analytics account you can activate user tracking on your website by entering the identifier found on the Analytics control panel.

 The visitor profiling option lets you run GA in anonymous mode or in tracking mode, whereby visitor identification information is collected.
 The latter has an impact on the privacy consent/cookie laws.
 See the privacy section.